-- 2. If the Mode C readout continues to be invalid: - (a) Instruct the pilot to turn off the altitude-reporting part of his/her transponder and include the reason; and, - (b) Notify the operational supervisor-in-charge of the aircraft call sign.
+2. If the Mode C readout continues to be invalid:

+(a) Instruct the pilot to turn off the altitude-reporting part of his/her transponder and include the reason; and, e.
+Whenever possible, inhibit altitude readouts on all consoles when a malfunction of the ground equipment causes repeated invalid readouts.

+(b) Notify the operational supervisor-in-charge of the aircraft call sign.